How to Grow Brassicas

 Give them a great start

-Brassica seeds are tiny and should be planted at a depth of about 1⁄4 inch.
+Brassica seeds are tiny and should be planted at a depth of about ¼ inch.
 Unless you are direct seeding a bed of baby greens, I recommend starting seedlings indoors 4 to 6 weeks before planting them in the garden.
-A 72-cell plug tray is the ideal size for brassica starts, or you can start smaller quantities in six-packs.
+A 72-cell plug tray is an ideal size for brassica starts, or you can start smaller quantities in six packs.

 Flea beetles can be a problem pest in the Southwest, Mountain West, and Southern Plains.
 Elsewhere, caterpillars are the worst nuisance.
 Floating row covers can keep both kinds of pests away, as long as they are installed before the adults arrive and all edges are carefully covered with soil or mulch to hold them down.
 Bacillus thuringiensis (Bt) is a useful organic control for caterpillars, and Spinosad can be used for either caterpillars or flea beetles.

 Whichever brassicas you decide to grow, be sure to harvest them young and fresh, as these veggies will not hold indefinitely in the field.
 Use succession planting for short-season crops, and rotate their location in the garden from year to year to keep pests at bay.
 Once you have achieved success with a few brassica varieties, you’ll find yourself inviting more of this big, healthy plant family into your garden.

 Short-season greens like baby kale, mustard greens, or bok choy are the easiest brassicas to grow.
 Sown in early spring or late summer, they will start producing baby greens in just a few weeks and maybe harvested at full size for cooking.

 Longer-season crops like broccoli and Brussels sprouts grow more slowly and are more likely to be beset by hot weather.
 If your long-season brassicas must grow through the summer heat, be sure they have enough water to keep the soil from drying out.